carlosredolar/Geometry-Viewer/README.md

 ## Hierarchy

-In this window we can see the GameObjects and their hierarchy, being able to select each one of them or delete the selected object with the DELETE button
+In this window we can see the GameObjects and their hierarchy, being able to select each one of them or delete the selected object with the DELETE button.

 ## Toolbars